 Welcome!

 I am PhD candidate (ABD) in political science at UIUC, my research interests are in the use of computational and statistical methods to study important substantive questions related to mass political behavior and political economy in the American and comparative contexts.
-I have done research projects on dynamic modelling of mass partisan polarization and segregation, machine learning model evaluation for binary classification tasks, the contextual and temporal variation of individuals’ attitudes towards globalization, A Lasso-augmented time series alternative to the synthetic control method, bootstrap standard errors for matching estimators, meta-analysis as a multiple hypothesis testing problem, etc. I am on the academic job markert.
+I have done research projects on dynamic modelling of mass partisan polarization and segregation, the contextual and temporal variation of individuals’ attitudes towards globalization, A Lasso-augmented time series alternative to the synthetic control method, bootstrap standard errors for matching estimators, meta-analysis as a binary classification problem, etc. I am on the academic job markert.

 Publication